doncandela/mgah/mgah.md

   - In summary the best way to run here was to used `--exclusive` and `--mem=0` to get full use of nodes with all of their memory, but to not specify `-N`  (which typically resulting in 64-core nodes) or to explicitly specify `-N` that gives 64-core nodes as Unity currently (4/25) has a lot of 64-core nodes.

+  - **TODO** run job with 1e5 grains to see if can get weak-scaling advantage (i.e. better than 5x speed of candela-21 for big enough job)

   - Here are some typical `#SBATCH` settings that someone in my group used successfully for a script that submitted many jobs similar to the job described above:

     ```